jsdoeung-pivotal/BOSH-VM-System-Monitoring-Tools/README.md

 + bi: This column shows the amount of data that is being read from disk.
 + bo: This column shows the amount of data that is being written to disk.

-vmstat also provides several color-coded indicators that can help you quickly identify processes that are consuming high amounts of resources.
-For example, processes that are using a lot of CPU resources will be highlighted in red, while processes that are using a lot of memory will be highlighted in blue.

 Identifying potential problems:

  + High CPU usage: If you notice that the us or sy columns are consistently showing a high percentage of CPU usage, it may indicate that there is a performance issue that needs to be addressed.
 You can use vmstat to identify the specific processes that are causing the issue and take appropriate action to optimize or terminate them.